-You are welcome to email us anytime at response[@]richfords.com or alternatively click here to fill out our online enquiries form.
+You are welcome to email us anytime at response[@]richfords.com

 At Richfords we assign a dedicated claims handler to every project we work on.
 This means you will always have a named point of contact and they will liaise with you on a regular basis to keep you updated on the progress of your claim.
 You can contact your claims handler by e-mail using the address response[@]richfords.com between 8am and 5pm, Monday to Friday.
-In an emergency you can call us 24 hours a day on 01209 722 522.
+In an emergency, you can call us 24 hours a day on 01209 722 522.

 At Richfords we are a responsive organisation and we are very often required to respond to emergency situations.
-Therefore it is not possible for our technicians to now what is in their diary at all times.
-However, our claims team will be happy to speak to you and agree a convenient appointment time.
+Therefore it is not possible for our technicians to know what is in their diary at all times.
+However, our claims team will be happy to speak to you and agree on a convenient appointment time.

-During the first visit your Technician will have discussed the damage with you, carried out actions to limit the damage and prevent it spreading and produced a damage report which we will use to plan the required restoration.
+During the first visit, your Technician will have discussed the damage with you, carried out actions to limit the damage and prevent it spreading and produced a damage report which we will use to plan the required restoration.
 Following the visit, the survey will be turned into a quotation, which we will send to your insurance company.
 Our claims team will then arrange for your Technician to return to your property and begin the Recovery phase of your claim.
 This phase may include installing additional drying equipment, removing soot residues or restoring furniture.

 Insurers will often send a Loss Adjuster or building surveyor to examine the damage in your property.
 A Loss Adjusters job is to validate your claim and to understand how much the damage is likely to cost to put right.
 The building surveyor is used to understand if any structural rebuilding work is needed.
 Therefore whilst both of these jobs have specific expertise they are not experts in the restoration of buildings and contents, that’s where Richfords comes in.
-Your insurer tasks us with reducing the disruption caused by you claim by using our expertise to restore items to their original condition to avoid costly and time consuming replacement.
+Your insurer tasks us with reducing the disruption caused by your claim by using our expertise to restore items to their original condition to avoid costly and time-consuming replacement.

 When your home or business is affected by an incident and you need to make a claim, many insurers are able to assist by offering you the skills and expertise of there preferred suppliers.
 However, it is important to remember that it is YOUR home or business that has been affected and therefore your choice who carries the work.